apache/flink/docs/content.zh/docs/connectors/table/filesystem.md

     </tr>
     <tr>
         <td><h5>sink.partition-commit.watermark-time-zone</h5></td>
-        <td style="word-wrap: break-word;">0 s</td>
+        <td style="word-wrap: break-word;">UTC</td>
         <td>String</td>
         <td>The time zone to parse the long watermark value to TIMESTAMP value, the parsed watermark timestamp is used to compare with partition time to decide the partition should commit or not.
+This option is only take effect when `sink.partition-commit.trigger` is set to 'partition-time'.
+If this option is not configured correctly, e.g. source rowtime is defined on TIMESTAMP_LTZ column, but this config is not configured, then users may see the partition committed after a few hours.
 The default value is 'UTC', which means the watermark is defined on TIMESTAMP column or not defined.
-If the watermark is defined on TIMESTAMP_LTZ column, the time zone of watermark is user configured time zone, the the value should be the user configured local time zone.
+If the watermark is defined on TIMESTAMP_LTZ column, the time zone of watermark is the session time zone.
 The option value is either a full name such as 'America/Los_Angeles', or a custom timezone id such as 'GMT-8:00'.</td>
     </tr>
   </tbody>
 </table>